Air quality

 Managing and improving air quality

-Our overarching aim is to ensure that Scotland’s air quality is the best in Europe.
+The Scottish Government’s overarching aim is to ensure that Scotland’s air quality is the best in Europe and SEPA helps to work towards that aspiration.

-The planning process is also placed at the centre of local air quality management and statutory guidance is provided to local authorities and regulators on how this should be considered (PG S 16 and TG 18).
+The planning process is also placed at the centre of local air quality management.

 SEPA has an established and critical role in the promotion of better air quality in Scotland and we provide comments on relevant planning applications in line with PAN 51 to fulfil our duties under the LAQM system and as key delivery agency for the CAFS2 strategy.

-Although local authorities are primarily responsible for managing and improving local air quality, under Section 85 of the Environment Act (1995) with the approval of Scottish Ministers, we have reserve powers to take action where local authorities have made insufficient progress.
+Although local authorities are primarily responsible for managing and improving local air quality, under Section 85 of the Environment Act (1995) with the approval of Scottish Ministers, we have reserve powers to take action where local authorities have made insufficient progress or are not fulfilling their duties.

 In addition, we work closely with a range of partners to address air quality issues in Scotland, in groups such as: